osposweb/osposweb.github.io/Home.md

     [merge]
         renormalize = true

-This piece of configuration will force git to replace tabs with spaces upon committing a change to your local repository.
+From now on git will replace tabs with spaces when committing a changes to a local repository.